OWASP/owasp-masvs/Document/0x03-Using_the_MASVS.md

 #### MASVS-L2: Defense-in-Depth

 MASVS-L2 introduces advanced security controls that go beyond the standard requirements.
-To fulfill L2, a threat model must exist, and security must be considered during the design phase.
-The effectiveness of the controls must be verified using white-box testing.
+To fulfill L2, a threat model must exist, and security must be an integral part of the app's architecture and design.
+Security must be verified using white-box testing.
 This level is appropriate for applications that handle sensitive data, such as mobile banking.

 #### MASVS-R: Resiliency Against Reverse Engineering and Tampering